rbergm/PostBOUND/docs/source/optimization_process.rst

 `workloads` module (which in turn delegates part of the work to the parser).

 Once a usable input query exists, it is ready to be optimized.
 In PostBOUND the actual optimization happens within a customizable pipeline.
-These pipelines are defined in the `postbound` module.
+These pipelines are defined in the main module.
 Depending on the specific use-case, different pipelines exist, for example to obtain a query execution plan in one integrated process (join ordering and physical operator selection), or to run a multi-stage optimization process (with incremental improvements or join ordering and physical operator selection in two separate phases).
 Once the pipeline that best fits the optimization scenario has been chosen, it has to be initialized with actual optimization algorithms.
 These algorithms take care of pipeline-specific optimization steps, such as finding the optimal join order.
-The `stages` module provides the general interfaces that these algorithms must implement in order to be usable by the pipelines.
+The general interfaces for each stage are defined algon with their pipelines in the main module.

 When an optimization pipeline terminates, the optimization decisions (e.g. cardinality estimates, join order or physical operators) are encoded in an abstract format.
 Therefore, the last step in the optimization process is to ensure that these